LARIMER COUNTY, Colo — A former DHS worker who said she met with multiple families but never did, pleaded guilty Monday to three counts.

 Sandra Spraker was charged with 99 counts in Larimer County District Court.
 According to an arrest affidavit from the Larimer County Sheriff's Office, Spraker claimed she met with 10 families - but when contacted some of those families were not even aware that case about them existed.

-She pleaded guilty Monday to three charges - attempt to influence a public servant, forgery of a public record, and official misconduct.
+She pleaded guilty Monday to two charges - attempt to influence a public servant and official misconduct.
 In exchange for her plea, the other counts were dismissed.

 Spraker was arrested last December.